Answer

 1. When in the search results list OR when looking at the record for an individual document, click the “Full Text” link under the abstract of the article.

-2. You will then see a link that says “WMU Article Linker."
-That link allows SciFinder and other databases we subscribe to “talk” to each other, and look for a full-text version of your article.
+2. You will usually see several links: One that says “WMU Article Linker,” one that says “View all Sources,” and one that says “DOI.”
+The “WMU Article Linker” link allows SciFinder and other databases to which we subscribe to “talk” to each other and look for a full-text version of your article.

 3. The "WMU Article Linker" (when clicked) will take you to a Library Search screen with a small yellow box.
 That box will read “View Online At” and there will be a link, usually to a specific journal or database.
 Click on that link.